arkhai-io/agentic-rag-green/README.md

 **Traditional approach**: Pick one strategy, hope it works

+**Agentic RAG**:
-**Agentic RAG**: Use them all, let reranking select the best results
+- Use them all simultaneously, let reranking select the best results
+- Test and compare strategies with built-in evaluation metrics
+- Make data-driven decisions about which configurations work best

 ## Evaluation